 In 2010 he reprised Don Alfonso for Opera North, sang at the Nederlandse Opera (Mendo in Francesco Conti's Don Chisciotte) and returned to Opera North for Baron Zeta in ‘The Merry Widow’.
 2011 saw further performances of ‘The Merry Widow’, a production of ‘Macbeth’ for Glyndebourne and he sang Geronio/’Il Turco in Italia’ at Garsington.
 He returned to Garsington last year for Don Andres in ‘La Perichole’ and to ENO in Martinu's 'Julietta'.

 2012 also saw him sing Dancairo in ENO's 'Carmen', Frank Maurrant in The Opera Group's 'Street Scene' and a revival of Belloc's 'Cautionary Tales' at Opera North.
-He returned there this year for Starveling, appeared again in 'Street Scene' in Paris and Barcelona and sang his first Dulcamara/'L'Elisir d'Amore' at Opera Holland Park.
+He returned there last year for Starveling, appeared again in 'Street Scene' in Paris and Barcelona and sang his first Dulcamara/'L'Elisir d'Amore' at Opera Holland Park.

-Next year sees him return to Opera North for Benoit/Alcindoro in 'La Boheme' and to Garsington in Offenbach's 'Vert Vert'.
+This year sees him return to Opera North for Benoit/Alcindoro in 'La Boheme' and to Garsington in Offenbach's 'Vert Vert'.